zachbaker55/Exercise-03d-Shaders/README.md

 Exercise for MSCH-C220

+A demonstration of this exercise is available at [https://youtu.be/6hrpde-AzX8](https://youtu.be/6hrpde-AzX8).

 This is the last exercise for you to experiment with juicy features in our brick-breaker game.
 The exercise will focus on adding shaders to several elements and a face to the paddle.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-03d-Shaders.
 Edit the LICENSE and replace BL-MSCH-C220-F22 with your full name.
 Commit your changes.